ACC Network (syndication package): History

 Raycom began syndicating the ACC Network beyond the ACC footprint sometime between 2010 and 2013.
-Beginning with the 2014–2015 academic season, following the discontinuation of ESPN's syndicated SEC package after the launch of the SEC Network cable channel, Raycom expanded the ACC Network's distribution up to 84% of the entire United States.
+Beginning with the 2014–15 academic season, following the discontinuation of ESPN's syndicated SEC package after the launch of the SEC Network cable channel, Raycom expanded the ACC Network's distribution up to 84% of the entire United States.

-Future

 On July 21, 2016, ESPN announced a 20-year extension of its ACC rights, and that it would launch a new ACC cable network, also known as ACC Network, in 2019, with its accompanying digital platform ACC Network Extra launching in the 2016–17 season.
 As part of the establishment of the channel, ESPN acquired Raycom Sports' previous package of games.
 Beginning with the 2018 ACC football season, the ACC Network branding was dropped, and the telecasts began to use the Raycom Sports branding for the final season.

 Raycom Sports will continue its role as the ACC's in-house digital media partner, and ESPN will subcontract production resources from Raycom Sports for the new channel.
 Raycom's final syndicated ACC telecast was the 2019 ACC men's basketball tournament final.

-Raycom Sports continues to produce select ACC games, however instead of being syndicated to OTA networks, these games are syndicated to regional sports networks under the ACC on Regional Sports Networks branding.
+Raycom Sports continues to produce select ACC games, however instead of being syndicated to OTA stations, these games were first syndicated to regional sports networks.
+Bally Sports—the package's charter affiliate—dropped the ACC package in 2023 amid its bankruptcy.
+In turn, The CW acquired the package via its newly formed CW Sports division; many of the network's affiliates had previously carried the syndicated ACC Network.